Why did I become an adept?

 Am I completely healed?
 Of course not.
 But I do know what it takes to come from the depths of darkness and despair, out into light and love- WHILE living amongst the planet (rather than in a monastery).

 Will my approach help everyone, I can’t say.
 I know what has worked for me.
-Medications, surgeries, and pills, booze and shopping do not heal, they stave off our psychic pain and foster co-dependence.
+While medications, surgeries, and pills, booze and shopping do not heal, they stave off our psychic pain and foster co-dependence.

 Listening to intuition from dreams and meditations, provides opportunity for synchronicities to guide us along our paths.

 Everyone has intuition.
-Our paths are like snowflakes, no two alike they can, even must, all be honored.
+Our paths are like snowflakes, no are two alike.
+They can, even must, all be honored – then how much more productive possility.